courselabs/project-cicd/README.md

 It will help you understand which areas you're comfortable with and where you need to spend some more time.

-And it will give you a pipeline that you built yourself, which you can use as a reference when you need to add CI/CD to a real project.
+And it will give you a pipeline that you built yourself, which you can use as a reference when you're working with CI/CD on a real project.

 > ℹ There are multiple parts to the project - you're not expected to complete them all.
 Just get as far as you can in the time, it's all great experience.